BattMoTeam/BattMo/Documentation/basicusage.rst

                  time: 504
          ThermalModel: [1×1 struct]

-There we can see that the time of the state is 504 seconds and there are other structures containing the states of the electrodes and electrolyte.
+We see that the time of the state is 504 seconds and there are other structures containing the states of the electrodes and electrolyte.
 We can look into the state of the electrolyte using the command:

 .. code:: matlab